 “And what does your character get if you win?”

 “He gets paid more,” Marilyn says.
 “At its most basic level, that’s your motivation.
 Every wrestler wants to get paid.
 You get the winner’s purse.”

 The winner’s purse is a kayfabe idea.
 Wrestlers don’t actually get more money for winning than losing.
 They have an agreed rate like any freelancer.

-Jimmy asks me, “Who’s your character?
+Marilyn asks me, “Who’s your character?
 Why does he wrestle?”

 “Who the fuck is Dirk fucking Dresden?”